How Much Does UIF Pay Domestic Workers?

 The amount of money the Unemployment Insurance Fund (UIF) pays domestic workers depends on several factors, including their salary and the number of hours they work.

-The maximum UIF payment for 2021 and 2022 is R6638.40 or R6859.68 for one month (30 or 31 days) based on the maximum earning limit of R17712 set by the Department of Labour.
+The maximum UIF payment is R6638.40 or R6859.68 for one month (30 or 31 days) based on the maximum earning limit of R17712 set by the Department of Labour.
 The UIF amount is calculated based on an individual’s earnings and the number of hours worked.

 By understanding how UIF payments are calculated, domestic workers can ensure they receive the full benefits they are entitled to.